12th Commerce Economics Chapter 1 (Introduction to Micro Economics and Macro Economics) Maharashtra Board – Free Solution

 b) Microeconomics deals with the price determination of goods and services.
 Thus the theory of demand, supply, etc falls within the scope of microeconomics.

 c) In microeconomics land, labour, capital and entrepreneur are the factors that contribute to the production process.
-Microeconomics helps in determining the factor rewards for land, labour, capital, and entrepreneur in
+Microeconomics helps in determining the factor rewards for land, labour, capital, and entrepreneur in the form of rent, wages, interest, and profit respectively.

 Thus, Microeconomics is not known as Income Theory but is known as Price Theory.